-Simple but sophisticated, this Croissant Breakfast Casserole with Prosciutto and Tomatoes is perfect for breakfast and brunch.
-Made with just 5 ingredients, these skillet baked eggs come together in just 20 minutes but with a presentation nice enough to impress any guest.
+Simple but sophisticated, this Croissant Breakfast Casserole is perfect for breakfast or brunch.
+Made with just 5 ingredients this croissant breakfast recipe is as simple as assemble and bake.
+It comes together in just 20 minutes with a presentation nice enough to impress any guest and sure to be your new favorite.

 Is there anything better than a recipe that’s not only easy to make and great for busy days, but also great for guests?
 That’s what we are going for with this croissant breakfast casserole with prosciutto!

 With 5 ingredients, it can be whipped up quickly and it’s ready in just 20 minutes.
-The ingredients are simple – tomatoes, prosciutto, eggs, and cheese – but maybe a bit “fancier” than you might normally make for breakfast.
+The ingredients are – buttery croissants, cherry tomatoes, prosciutto, eggs, and cheese – but maybe a bit “fancier” than you might normally make for breakfast.
 (Prosciutto just seems classier to me than bacon or ham!)
-That means it’s perfect for everyday mornings when you just want something more than your basic omelette or oatmeal, but equally as perfect for a nice breakfast or brunch with friends.
+That means it’s perfect for a weekend breakfast when you just want something more than your basic omelette or oatmeal, but equally as perfect for a nice breakfast or brunch with friends.

-Skillet baked eggs are also a great way to cook perfectly cook several eggs at a time, without scrambling them or making an omelette.
+This croissant breakfast recipe is also a great way to perfectly cook several eggs at a time, without scrambling them or making an omelette.
 I know that when I’m cooking breakfast for several people I don’t always want to be at the stove individually frying eggs, so this is a great alternative.
 Just a few minutes to assemble the casserole and hands-off until it’s ready!

 What You’ll Need